digideskio/windigo/README.md

 1. Install vagrant
 2. (optional) Use VMWare for vagrant boxes
 3. (optional) Use nfs for vagrant boxes; may require [a plugin for Windows](https://github.com/winnfsd/vagrant-winnfsd)
+4. TODO: Add a vagrant box configured for Windows usage with Node/Ruby tools and bash aliases, etc.

 ### todo